Brian has been a big movie fan since the 1960s when he discovered the French New Wave. He's been seeing as many movies as he can ever since.

-The plot of the movie is secondary, though, and sometimes a bit convoluted.
+The murder mystery plot of the movie is secondary, though.
 What makes the movie so enjoyable is the chemistry between Powell and Loy as Nick and Nora.
 Depression-era audiences admired their elegant lifestyle as well as their playful marital affection, and viewers enjoyed the witty repartee between the two.
 For most people, the fact that Nick and Nora's banter was usually lubricated by alcohol did not detract from their appeal—especially to movie audiences who had only been released a few months earlier from fourteen years of Prohibition.
 Audiences were also charmed by Asta, Nick and Nora's dog, played by a wire fox terrier named Skippy.

-At a New Year's Eve dinner with Nora's upper-crust family, Nick is asked to investigate the disappearance of Robert, the philandering husband of Nora's cousin Selma.
+At a New Year's Eve dinner with Nora's upper-crust family, Nick is asked to investigate the disappearance of Robert Landis, the philandering husband of Nora's cousin Selma.
 Robert is soon located, but shortly afterward he is murdered and Selma is wrongly seen as the likely suspect.
-Nick must now find the true murderer from among a list of suspects that includes Selma's admirer David, played by James Stewart.
+Nick must now find the true murderer from among a list of suspects that includes Selma's admirer David Graham, played by James Stewart.
 After Nick wraps up the case, Nora reveals that she is pregnant.

 The murder investigation becomes entwined with a case of a missing painting, and ultimately Nick is able to solve the murder in his typical fashion of inducing a mistake by the killer.
 In doing so, he finally manages to impress his father, who had never approved of his choice of professions.

-Nick discovers that there were numerous people who disliked Drake and may have had a motive to kill him, including a loanshark, an unstable clarinet player, Brant's wealthy father-in-law, and a jealous talent agent.
+Nick discovers that there are numerous people who disliked Drake and may have had a motive to kill him, including a loan shark, an unstable clarinet player, Brant's wealthy father-in-law, and a jealous promoter.
 In the course of the investigation, singer Fran Page (played by Gloria Grahame) is also murdered.
 Finally, Nick gathers all the suspects together at another party on the Fortune, and the killer is unmasked.

 Nick and Nora's world is well worth a visit, or even six.